-- Staff must ensure to use the supplied network drives (J: & H:) for the storage of all MIT business documents. - Staff should organise their files such that unnecessary duplicates of files and folders are created, and that they may be easily traversed. - Staff must take every step to ensure no unauthorised access to MIT business files occurs. - Staff may use other storage mediums, provided that the above 3 points are met.
+- Staff should organise their files such that unnecessary duplicates of files and folders are created, and that they may be easily traversed. - Staff must take every step to ensure no unauthorised access to MIT business files occurs. - Staff may use other storage mediums, provided that the above 3 points are met.

-12. Software and its usage
+12 Software and its usage